 The new for 2012 SON 28 is lighter than the previous (SON 28 Classic) version, has a bit less drag, and is styled much like the SONdelux.
-They are available in polished (as shown) Silver Anodized, Black Anodized or Red anodized; 32 and 36 hole drillings; standard connector for normal forks or SL, and three basic types: non-disc as shown above, a Centerlock disc version and a version for ISO disc, both shown below.
-Since the flange diameter is smaller than the current hub, 40 and 48 hole drilling isn't possible, so the SON28 Classic hub will continue to be made in 40 and 48 hole drillings, polished only.
+They are available in polished (as shown) Silver Anodized, Black Anodized, Red Anodized, and Blue Anodized; 32 and 36 hole drillings (blue, 36 hole only); standard connector for normal forks or SL, and three basic types: non-disc as shown above, a Centerlock disc version and a version for ISO disc, both shown below.
+Since the flange diameter is smaller than the current hub, 40 and 48 hole drilling isn't possible, so a special version with larger flanges is made for 40 spoke and 48 spoke wheels.
+See below.

 New SON 28 ISO Disc

 Shown here, the new ISO disc version in polished finish, 32 or 36 hole.
 This is also available anodized Silver, Black or Red, 28, 32 or 36 hole.

 |SON 28, ISO Disc, Polished, 32 hole||SCH313201||$ 298.50|